DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-13-second-transition-email.md

 ---
 title: Email about Publish changes in April
-description: Sent on Wednesday 13 March.
+description: Sent on Wednesday 13 March
 date: 2019-03-13
 ---